The Governing Plastics Network privacy notice

 We take the security of your data seriously.
-Details on university wide measures surrounding IT security can be found in the principal IT Security Policy (PDF) which sets out the definition of, commitment to and requirements of information technology and security.
+Details on university wide measures surrounding IT security can be found in Our Data Policy Statement (PDF) (incorporating Information Security Policy).

 We have internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the performance of their duties.